Hossein-Noroozpour/gx3d/README.md

  - Note: 3D texture is not supported right now.
 - Collider
  - Its name start with `collider-[collider-type]-[name]`.
+ - Currently only one collider can exist in one object.
  - There are these types of collider:
+     - Ghost
+         - It should not have any collider object.
      - Sphere
          - Collider name becomes like this `collider-sphere-[name]`.
          - It is an empty object of type sphere.